Freeway (1996 film)

 Freeway is a 1996 American dark comedy crime thriller film written and directed by Matthew Bright, and produced by Oliver Stone.
-It stars Kiefer Sutherland, Reese Witherspoon and Brooke Shields.
+It stars Kiefer Sutherland and Reese Witherspoon.
 The film's plot is a dark take on the fairy tale "Little Red Riding Hood".

 The film premiered at the 1996 Sundance Film Festival, where it competed for the Grand Jury Prize.
-It was later screened on HBO on June 8, 1996, and due to favorable reviews, it was given a brief theatrical release.
+It was later screened on HBO on June 8, 1996, and due to favorable reviews, it was given a limited theatrical release.
 The film has gone on to achieve cult status.
+A sequel, Freeway II: Confessions of a Trickbaby, was released in 1999.